pelicanmapping/rocky/README.md

 void addLabel(const std::string& text)
 {
-    // Start by acquiring a write-lock on the entity registry.
+    // Start by acquiring a write-lock on the registry.
     // The lock will release automatically at the end of the current scope,
     // or you can call lock.unlock() to release it manually. auto [lock, registry] = app.registry.write();